AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

         - Test case: `find-n zy z y`
         - Test case: `find-c k1A`
     - Press enter
-    - **Expected behavior:** LittleLogBook should show empty contact list with information on how to proceed.
+    - **Expected:** LittleLogBook should show empty contact list with information on how to proceed.

 <br>